sanjay900/VIIPER/docs/clients/csharp.md

 using Viiper.Client;
 using Viiper.Client.Devices.Keyboard;

-// Connect to management API
+// Create new Viiper client
 var client = new ViiperClient("localhost", 3242);

 // Find or create a bus